gkthiruvathukal/thiruvathukal-home-sphinx/source/publications.rst

 .. |George-K-Thiruvathukal| replace:: **George K. Thiruvathukal**

 This should be a nearly complete list of publications.

-If for any reason you cannot easily find something, you can either view the :ref:`genindex` (by topic) or my `BePress Profile <https://works.bepress.com/gkthiruvathukal>`_.
-Virtually all of my work is open access, except for a couple of books.

-Please don't hesitate to contact me with any questions, especially if you are looking for a particular work.
+I do whatever I can to ensure open access or to archive preprints of accepted articles.
+Feel free to e-mail me if you cannot find something of interest.

+See also the `Computer Science Collection <https://ecommons.luc.edu/cs_facpubs/>` or `my BePress Profile <https://works.bepress.com/gkthiruvathukal>`_, which is sometimes a bit more current than this list, which I only update quarterly.

 Books
 ~~~~~